-- laboratory animals and diaphragm bottles.
+(J) Hypodermic needles and syringes shall be used only for parenteral injection and aspiration of fluids from laboratory animals and diaphragm bottles.
 Only needle-locking syringes or disposable syringe-needle units (i.e., the needle is integral to the syringe) shall be used for the injection or aspiration of other potentially infectious materials.
 Extreme caution shall be used when handling needles and syringes.
 A needle shall not be bent, sheared, replaced in the sheath or guard, or removed from the syringe following use.
-The needle and syringe shall be promptly placed in a puncture-resistant container and autoclaved or decontaminated before reuse or disposal. - (K) ΑII spills shall be contained immediately and cleaned up by appropriate professional staff or others properly trained and equipped potentially work with concentrated infectious materials. - (L) A spill or accident that results in an exposure incident shall be immediately reported to the laboratory director or other responsible person. - (M) A biosafety manual shall be prepared or adopted and periodically reviewed and updated at least annually or often if more necessary.
+The needle and syringe shall be promptly placed in a puncture-resistant container and autoclaved or decontaminated before reuse or disposal.

+(K) All spills shall be contained immediatelv and cleaned up by appropriate professional staff or others properly trained and equipped potentially to work with concentrated infectious materials.

+(L) A spill or accident that results in an exposure incident shall be immediately reported to the laboratory director or other responsible person.

+(M) A biosafety manual shall be prepared or adopted and periodically reviewed and updated at least annually or often if more necessary.
 Personnel shall be advised of potential hazards, shall be required to read instructions on practices and procedures, and shall be required to follow them.

-- (iii) Containment equipment.
-(A) Certified biological safety cabinets (Class I, II, or III) or other appropriate combinations of personal protection or physical containment devices, such as protective clothing, special respirators, centrifuge safety cups, sealed centrifuge rotors, and containment caging for animals, shall be used for all activities with other potentially infectious materials that pose a threat of exposure to droplets, splashes, spills, or aerosols. - (B) Biological safety cabinets shall be certified when installed, whenever they are moved and at least annually. - (3) HIV and HBV research laboratories shall meet the following criteria: - (i) Each laboratory shall contain a facility for hand washing and an eye wash facility, which is readily available within the work area. - (ii) An autoclave for decontamination of regulated waste shall be available. - (4) HIV and HBV production facilities shall meet the following criteria: - (i) The work areas shall be separated from areas that are open to unrestricted traffic flow within the building.
+(iii) Containment equipment.
+(A) Certified biological safety cabinets (Class I, II, or III) or other appropriate combinations of personal protection or physical containment devices, such as protective clothing, special respirators, centrifuge safety cups, sealed centrifuge rotors, and containment caging for animals, shall be used for all activities with other potentially infectious materials that pose a threat of exposure to droplets, splashes, spills, or aerosols.

+(B) Biological safety cabinets shall be certified when installed, whenever they are moved and at least annually.

+(3) HIV and HBV research laboratories shall meet the following criteria:

+(i) Each laboratory shall contain a facility for hand washing and an eye wash facility, which is readily available within the work area.

+(ii) An autoclave for decontamination of regulated waste shall be available.

+(4) HIV and HBV production facilities shall meet the following criteria:

+(i) The work areas shall be separated from areas that are open to unrestricted traffic flow within the building.
 Passage through two sets of doors shall be the basic requirement for entry into the work area from access corridors or other contiguous areas.
-Physical separation of

-- the high-containment work area from access corridors or other areas or activities may also be provided bv double-doored clothes-change (showers mav included), airlock, or other access facility that requires passing through two sets of doors before entering the work area. - (ii) The surfaces of doors, walls, floors and ceilings in the work area shall be water-resistant so that they can be easily cleaned.
-Penetrations in these surfaces shall be sealed or capable of being sealed to facilitate decontamination. - (iii) Each work area shall contain a sink for washing hands and a readily available eye wash facility.
-The sink shall be foot, elbow, or automatically operated and shall be located near the exit door of the work area. - (iv) Access doors to the work area or containment module shall be selfclosing. - (v) An autoclave for decontamination of regulated waste shall be available within or as near as possible to the work area. - (vi) A ducted exhaust-air ventilation system shall be provided.
-This system shall create directional airflow that draws air into the work area through the entry area.
-The exhaust air shall not be recirculated to any other area of the building, shall be
+Physical separation of the high-containment work area from access corridors or other areas or activities may also be provided bv а double-doored clothes-change room (showers may be included), airlock, or other access facility that requires passing through two sets of doors before entering the work area.

+(ii) The surfaces of doors, walls, floors and ceilings in the work area shall be waterresistant so that they can be easily cleaned.
+Penetrations in these surfaces shall be sealed or capable of being sealed to facilitate decontamination.

+(iii) Each work area shall contain a sink for washing hands and a readily available eye wash facility.
+The sink shall be foot, elbow, or automatically operated and shall be located near the exit door of the work area.

+(iv) Access doors to the work area or containment module shall be selfclosing.

+(v) An autoclave for decontamination of regulated waste shall be available within or as near as possible to the work area.